Looking for the best things to do in Istanbul?

 Dolmabahçe Palace

-The objective – a palace with the same contemporary style, luxury, and comfort of the European Monarchs.
+The objective – a palace with the same contemporary style, luxury, and comfort as the European Monarchs.
 Something the medieval Topkapi Palace could not match.

-Dolmabahçe Palace, the largest palace in Turkey is made up of three parts; the Imperial Mabeyn or State Apartments, the Ceremonial Hall, and the Imperial Harem.
+Dolmabahçe Palace, the largest palace in Turkey, comprises three parts; the Imperial Mabeyn or State Apartments, the Ceremonial Hall, and the Imperial Harem.

 In the sultan’s bid to match the contemporary opulence of his European counterparts, construction of the palace cost the equivalent of $1.5 billion in current terms – approximately a quarter of the yearly tax revenue.

-The cost of the construction put a tremendous financial burden on the Ottoman Empire, contributing to an eventual slide into state bankruptcy.
+The construction cost put a tremendous financial burden on the Ottoman Empire, leading to eventual state bankruptcy.

 The palace is decorated extensively with gold and crystal.
 The decor includes fourteen tons of gold leaf to gild the ceilings and the world’s biggest crystal chandelier, a gift from Queen Victoria.

 The palace is also famous for the Crystal Staircase, made from Baccarat crystal, brass and mahogany in the shape of a horseshoe.
-Unfortunately, as with all of the Palaces in Turkey, no photographs of the interior are permitted.
+Unfortunately, as with all of the Palaces in Turkey, no interior photographs are permitted.

 Dolmabahçe was home to six Sultans until 1924.
 Ownership was transferred to the national heritage of the new Turkish Republic, founded by Mustafa Atatürk.

-Atatürk used the palace as a presidential residence during the summers, as well as spending his final days of medical treatment there, until his death in 1938.
+Atatürk used the palace as a presidential residence during the summers and spent his final days of medical treatment there until his death in 1938.
 All the clocks in the palace read 9.05 am to honour the time of his death.

 Istiklal Avenue